 Yet tweaks have been made.
 Book writer Chad Beguelin restored cut scenes, characters and songs from composer Alan Menken and lyricist Howard Ashman’s early drafts of the film, assuring that this screen-to-stage transfer feels anything but copycat.
 What results is a fast-paced, quick-witted tale, punctuated with physical comedy and contemporary gags.

 Not all these changes work for the best.
-Aladdin’s monkey Abu is now replaced by a slapstick trio of friends named Babkak, Omar and Kassim (Jonathan Schwartz, Brandon O’Neill and Bobby Pestka, all working well together), who share one characteristic rather than three singular, developed characters.
+Aladdin’s monkey Abu is now replaced by a slapstick trio of friends named Babkak, Omar and Kassim (Brian Gonzales, Jonathan Schwartz and Brandon O’Neill, all working well together), who share one characteristic rather than three singular, developed characters.
 (Though a nod to Abu does appear during "Prince Ali").

 Other changes are welcomed.
 Our villain Jafar (the delightful Jonathan Freeman, who voiced the character in the film) has been downgraded from sinister sorcerer to silly schemer.
 His talking parrot Iago is now a human character (the winning Don Darryl Rivera), though Iago’s role as babbling sidekick is just as effective.
 Freeman and Rivera are pitch perfect together, having the right amount of fun making the right amount of trouble.
 Their chemistry will often have you rooting for them to win.